Paradonas/Eco-Strap-Website/README.md

-The website is still under development because of a lack of marketing resources, partically for the store page.
-An about page will also be added.
+The website is still under development.
+The prototype is currently being developed in the main branch.
+Later the prototype will go in to the "prototype" branch.
+The main branch will then contain a reactive and responsive website with standarized code, use of the skeleton library and react for js site management.